128technology/docs/docs/howto_router_migration.md

 ### PCLI

-1. Export the router configuration from the old conductor, and import and commit the router configurations to the new conductor.
-Alternatively, you may be able to simply copy and paste the configuration to the new conductor.
+The `migrate` command automates the process of migrating a router to a new conductor.

-2. Run the `migrate` command as follows:
+Run the `migrate` command as follows:
  - From the old conductor: `migrate conductor <new-address> router <router>`
  - From the router: `migrate conductor <new_address>`

+Alternatively, you can export the router configuration from the old conductor, and import and commit the router configurations to the new conductor.
+Or depending on the complexity of the configuration, you may be able to simply copy and paste the router configuration to the new conductor.

 ### GUI

 When using the GUI, a **Migrate** button is visible for Routers that are possible to migrate.

-1. Export the router configuration from the old conductor, and import and commit the router configurations to the new conductor.
-Alternatively, you may be able to simply copy and paste the configuration to the new conductor.
-2. From the Authority menu, select Routers.
+1. From the Authority menu, select Routers.
-3. On the Routers page, choose the router to migrate.
+2. On the Routers page, choose the router to migrate.
-4. At the top of the Router page, select the **More** list (three vertical dots) to display the Migrate button.
+3. At the top of the Router page, select the **More** list (three vertical dots) to display the Migrate button.

  ![Migrate Button](/img/howto_migrate_router_button.png)

-5. Click the button to display the Migrate Router dialog.
+4. Click the button to display the Migrate Router dialog.

  ![Migrate Dialog](/img/howto_migrate_router_dialog.png)

-6. Enter the new Conductor address(es).
+5. Enter the new Conductor address(es).
 You can also choose to rollback to the existing configuration if there is a failure (recommended), or to force the configuration change regardless of errors.
-7. Click **Migrate**.
+6. Click **Migrate**.

 ### Verify Migration